-‘Vanderpump Rules’ Star Jax Taylor Confirms Lisa Vanderpump Will Not Officiate His Wedding; Who Will?
+‘Vanderpump Rules’ Star Jax Taylor Confirms Lisa Vanderpump Will Not Officiate His Wedding

-Lisa Vanderpump officiated the wedding of Tom Schwartz and Katie Maloney during the fifth season of Vanderpump Rules but she won’t be doing the same for her former SUR Restaurant bartender, Jax Taylor, and his fiancee, Brittany Cartwright.
+Lisa Vanderpump officiated the wedding of Tom Schwartz and Katie Maloney during the fifth season of Vanderpump Rules, but she won’t be doing the same for her former SUR Restaurant bartender, Jax Taylor, and his fiancee, Brittany Cartwright.

 During an appearance at last week’s Tom Tom opening and Daily Mail summer party in West Hollywood, California, the Vanderpump Rules star admitted that while he and Vanderpump were once quite close, he and Cartwright would be enlisting someone else to marry them.